ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

               iisReset: true
 ```

-The pipeline above will install .NET Core 3.1 Runtime and Hosting bundle on every machine in the environment 'net-core-test' that has the tag 'net-core'.
-Choose Save and run to save the pipeline in your repository and execute the pipeline.
+The pipeline above will install the .NET Core 3.1 Runtime and Hosting bundle on every machine in the environment 'net-core-test' that has the tag 'net-core'.

+Choose 'Save and run' to save the pipeline in your repository and execute the pipeline.

 See the description in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) for more details about the inputs that you can provide to the task.